ryan-brown-cmyk/ryan-brown-cmyk/README.md

 You can find me on [LinkedIn](https://www.linkedin.com/in/ryan-brown-751243327/).

-Feel free to take a look around, however most of my contributions have been to various private repositories for internships, so my public profile may be lacking currently.
+Feel free to take a look around, however most of my contributions have been to various private repositories for internships, so my public profile may be lacking currently. ( Previous internships with Alcorn McBride as a Product Engineering Intern, and with Blue Frontier as an Electrical Engineering Intern ).

 ## Projects in the works